flyingbluefish/jenkins-docker-slaves/README.md

 In order to work cluster well, ssh settings is important. ssh setting is difficult to understand and setup correctly.
 These Dockerfiles contains several commands to setup ssh and sshd.

+the stored key passphrase is "jenkins" in double quotes.

 ## Background